 For this reason, it is likely best to go with the popular vote and make anchor text two or three words long for best SEO results and best usability.

 Take-Away: Give internal links anchor text of two or three words.
 Do not use single-word anchor texts.
-Do not exceed five words in your anchors texts or you’ll get less clicks, which can lead to a bad bounce rate.
+Do not exceed five words in your anchor texts or you’ll get less clicks, which can lead to a bad bounce rate.

 6. The most important rule for internal links is to be relevant